reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 This is a "decentralized" decentralized application (a "De-DApp"), because there are many instances of the same application with a common user interface.
 Sometimes people refer to "De-DApp"s as "protocols", because they are trying to emphasize the idea that there are many instances which all speak a common language.

-In contrast, there are "centralized" decentralized application ("Ce-DApps") where there is one single instance that manages all interactions with the application.
+In contrast, there are "centralized" decentralized applications ("Ce-DApps") where there is one single instance that manages all interactions within the application.

 Some features are easier to build into De-DApps and others are more difficult, but are easier with Ce-DApps.
 For example, we speculate that it is easier to add the feature that Guests who show up can split the abandoned reservations in a Ce-DApp than a De-DApp.